Blog > The 2021 Free Content Marketing Planner

 2. Build on Past Successes

 There's nothing wrong with using a tried and tested method for increasing your audience and customer base, so if a particular type of competition, press push or discount has worked well for you in the past, do it again!
-Previous customers will be familiar with your promotional activities and may well have been looking forward to you running that Spring Sale again.
+Previous customers will be familiar with your promotional activities and may well have been looking forward to you running that sale or special event again.

 3. Make a Realistic Budget